- Who should attend an Annual Conference?

 Does ALA have a code of conduct for its conferences?

-Will there accommodations for attendees who require accessibility?
+Will there be accommodations for attendees who require accessibility?

 Will conference sessions be recorded and how can I find them?

-Audio and video recordings of the sessions, that we have permission to release, will be made available 4-6 weeks, post-conference.
+Audio and video recordings of the sessions, that we have permission to release, will be made available four to six weeks, post-conference.
 An announcement will be made via email to all registrants.

 Does ALA provide transportation from the hotels to the convention center?